cisco-open/jalapeno/services/README.md

 # Voltron Services

-A Voltron Service, or vService, is a combination of uServices that interacts with the components of the Voltron platform to solve a problem.
+A Voltron Service can either be a collector or a responder.
+A Collector takes data and computes a score to enter into the graph.
+A Responder provides an API for applications to receive SR label stacks.